spockz/scaladays2018/outline.md

         *   Deployment process, CDaaS pipeline, out-of-scope for here
     *   Founding Principles
         *   Global Addressable & Routable name/ip space
+        *   Consuming APIs should be as convenient for Internal Developer as for an external one.
+            * Finding instances, load-balancing, up-time, etc.
         *   Set of modular, cherry-pickable components and an off-the-shelf framework providing SDK for Global,
             *   Ofts framework Spring-Boot
+            *   Stick with framework idiomatic ways
-            *   Makes service loading hard
+            *   Note: Makes service loading hard to use
-        *   Everything should sufficient => Sgined AT and PT
+        *   Everything should sufficient => Signed AT and PT
-            *   Toch permissions api
+            *   Touch on Permissions api that we cannot do that everywhere
-    *   Problem
+    *   Mission Statement
         *   Help teams that build apis deliver business value
             *   Securely
             *   Resiliently
             *   Expose and Consume with minimal effort
 *   Terminology: The Meta-Model
     *   API, Endpoint, Service, Service Version, Instance etc.
     *   Quickly, point to Patrice's presentation
 *   Developer Overview